Florida’s Reopening Party Season Is Already a COVID-19 Fiasco

 “There were probably around 100 people, 50 of them dancers,” he said.

 The club’s precautions—including an attempt at social distancing—made him feel there was minimal risk of catching the coronavirus from the impulsive visit, Yousef said.
-But asked if he'd endorse a patient easing out of quarantine like that—even with distance and a mask—Dr. Bernard Ashby, a vascular cardiologist based in Miami Beach, told The Daily Beast: “It’s not worth it.”
+But asked if he’d endorse a patient easing out of quarantine like that—even with distance and a mask—Bernard Ashby, a vascular cardiologist based in Miami Beach, told The Daily Beast: “It’s not worth it.”

 “There’s active community spread,” Ashby added.
 “If you’re young, you’re old, it doesn’t matter.”